jmerle/inkdrop-auto-reload/CONTRIBUTING.md

 # Contributing

-Thanks for your interest!
+Thank you for your interest!
 Contributions are very welcome.

 ## Getting Started